google/flatbuffers/docs/source/CppUsage.md

 machines, so only use tricks like this if you can guarantee you're not shipping on a big endian machine (an `assert(FLATBUFFERS_LITTLEENDIAN)` would be wise).

+### Access of untrusted buffers

+The generated accessor functions access fields over offsets, which is very quick.
+These offsets are not verified at run-time, so a malformed buffer could cause a program to crash by accessing random memory.

+When you're processing large amounts of data from a source you know (e.g. your own generated data on disk), this is acceptable, but when reading data from the network that can potentially have been modified by an attacker, this is undesirable.

+For this reason, you can optionally use a buffer verifier before you access the data.
+This verifier will check all offsets, all sizes of fields, and null termination of strings to ensure that when a buffer is accessed, all reads will end up inside the buffer.

+Each root type will have a verification function generated for it, e.g. for `Monster`, you can call:

+	bool ok = VerifyMonsterBuffer(Verifier(buf, len));

+if `ok` is true, the buffer is safe to read.

+Besides untrusted data, this function may be useful to call in debug mode, as extra insurance against data being corrupted somewhere along the way.

+While verifying a buffer isn't "free", it is typically faster than a full traversal (since any scalar data is not actually touched), and since it may cause the buffer to be brought into cache before reading, the actual overhead may be even lower than expected.

 ## Text & schema parsing